harry potter LOCATIONS

 6. JACOBITE STEAM TRAIN & GRENFINNAN VIADUCT, Lochaber

 As any Harry Potter fan would know, one of the few ways to arrive to Hogwarts is getting the Hogwarts Express.
-Well, we have good news: the Hogwarts Express is a real train, called the Jacobite Steam Train and you and your family can actually relive the magical journey.
+Well, we have good news: the Hogwarts Express is a real train, called the Jacobite Steam Train and you and your family can relive the magical journey.

 The steam train was used in all the Harry Potter films as the Hogwarts Express.
 They filmed the exterior and interiors of the train, as well as the scenery along the route.